 WestGrid Mission & Vision

-To advance and support research, and to accelerate innovation and excellence in Western Canada through:
+To support and accelerate research and innovation in Western Canada through:

-- advocacy on behalf of Western Canadian researchers and institutions; and
+- advocacy on behalf of Western Canadian researchers and institutions.